DataDog/documentation/content/en/tracing/trace_explorer/facets.md

 #### Hidden facets and teammates

-Hiding facets is specific to your own troubleshooting context and does not impact your teammates' view, unless you update a [saved view][6].
+Hiding facets is specific to your own troubleshooting context and does not impact your teammates' view, unless you update a saved view.
 Hidden facets is part of the context saved in a saved view.

 ### Grouping facets